Illinois' Central Grocers files for bankruptcy as winds down business

 Central Grocers listed $262 million in total assets and $232 million in total liabilities for the group in a court filing.

-The petition followed a filing in Chicago by a group of food suppliers including Coca-Cola, General Mills, Mars Financial and Post Consumer Brands seeking $1.8 million they said they were owed by Central Grocers.
+The petition followed a filing in Chicago by a group of food suppliers including Coca-Cola (KO.N), General Mills (GIS.N), Mars Financial and Post Consumer Brands seeking $1.8 million they said they were owed by Central Grocers.

 The cooperative said it would ask for the Chicago proceeding to be dismissed.

-Supermarkets' razor-thin margins have been hit by falling food prices and growing competition from big box stores including Wal-Mart Stores Inc and online options such as Amazon.com Inc.
+Supermarkets' razor-thin margins have been hit by falling food prices and growing competition from big box stores including Wal-Mart Stores Inc (WMT.N) and online options such as Amazon.com Inc (AMZN.O).

 In the past two years, both the operator of New York-area supermarket chain Fairway Markets and West Coast regional grocer Haggen have filed for bankruptcy.